kynnemall/giddygoose/README.md

 ### Why?
 I have some friends who ask interesting questions that I can potentially solve and make some cool graphs while I'm at it.
-I also need somewhere to keep track of all the nanoprojects that crop up.
+I also need somewhere to keep track of all the nanoprojects that crop up so this seemed like a good idea at the time.

-## What?
+### What?
 In this repo, you may find some incredibly useful things.
 Just maybe.
 I can't guarantee anything . . .
+Click [here](https://giddygoose.streamlit.app/) to have a gander (or a goose) at the app

-## Questions addressed so far
+### Questions addressed so far
-1. <em>In Progress<em>
+1. A simulator to estimate the probability that N random women will be on their period at the same time
+2. <em>In Progress:<em> An ML app to classify baked goods as either biscuit, cake, or pastry